 Vicki Welter found her true calling as a teacher and implementation expert of accounting, grant management, fundraising and document management software solutions for non-profits.
 Starting her own business in 2013, Welter Consulting has helped many nonprofits optimize software technology so they can focus more resources on the programs and services they provide.

-Vicki Welter also consults in the areas of internal control & related documentation, documentation management and in the preparation of financial statements, financial analyses and supporting schedules for audit and tax purposes.
-Before founding her own firm, Vicki held positions as Accounting Manager, Assistant Controller, Controller, and everywhere else in accounting and finance, giving her hands-on experience in what it takes to support an organization.
+Vicki Welter also consults in the areas of internal control and related documentation, documentation management and in the preparation of financial statements, financial analyses and supporting schedules for audit and tax purposes.
+Before founding her own firm, Vicki held positions as accounting manager, assistant controller, controller, and everywhere else in accounting and finance, giving her hands-on experience in what it takes to support an organization.

-Based in Seattle, Welter Consulting serves nonprofits throughout the Pacific Northwest and is a member of Washington Nonprofit Association, Oregon Nonprofit Association, American Institute of Certified Public Accountants, and the Washington Society of Certified Public Accountants.
+Based in Seattle, Welter Consulting serves nonprofits throughout the Pacific Northwest and is a member of Washington Nonprofit Association, Oregon Nonprofit Association, American Institute of Certified Public Accountants, and the WSCPA.
 Vicki holds a business degree from Gonzaga University, with a specialty in accounting and has been a CPA since 2002.

 Non-Member Price $629.00